Non-League: Dartford FC

 The 4,100-capacity stadium follows an ecological design, including a sedum roof blanket for insulation and solar panels to power the changing facilities.
 The ground also collects and recycles rainwater.

-RELATED Non-League: Bromley FC
+RELATED Non-League: Wealdstone FC

 Princes Park is close to the M25 and I had no trouble parking right outside the ground with just 10 minutes to go to kick-off.
 The ground is well stewarded with a really nice refreshments bar and club shop, and is accessible throughout for wheelchair users.